Smh1111/React-KanBan-ToDoList/README.md

 ## React To-Do List with Supabase
-# Overview
 This project is a simple to-do list application built with React and powered by Supabase for data storage.
 It allows users to create, read, update, and delete tasks in a persistent database.
-# React Kanban TodoList

-This project is a Kanban-style TodoList built with React and Supabase.

 ## Dependencies